rickyota/genoboost/README.md

 ## <a name="user-guide"></a>Users' Guide

-For now, input genotype format is allowed for plink1 or plink2 only.
+For now, the input genotype format is allowed for plink1 or plink2 only.

 ### <a name="install"></a>Installation